 3. Assess and determine the best management for a range of antenatal emergencies.

 4. Demonstrate advanced procedural techniques to resolve intrapartum and postpartum emergencies

 Rural Procedural Training Grant

-The lead presenter for this workshop is Dr John Hall.
+Dr John Hall.
 John is a Rural Generalist GP Obstetrician, currently based in Toowoomba on the Darling Downs in QLD.
 He has been teaching emergency obstetrics and emergency courses with Health workforce QLD for over 10 years.
 He is a senior lecturer in Rural Medicine based at the UQ Rural Clinical School, in Toowoomba.
 He has a passion for teaching and rural health policy.
 He is the current President-elect of the Rural Doctors Association of Australia.

 Early bird ends Wednesday 13 March 2019

 Training & Events Coordinators